 Cognitive and Behavioral Neuroscience

-Keri is a first year PhD student at George Mason University in the Cognitive & Behavioral Neuroscience program.
+Keri is a second year PhD student at George Mason University in the Cognitive & Behavioral Neuroscience program.
 She graduated summa cum laude with a B.A. in Psychology in 2016 from Shippensburg University in Pennsylvania.
 She then went on to receive an MS in Experimental Psychology in 2018 from Saint Joseph’s University in Philadelphia while working in a Sensation and Perception lab.
 While at Saint Joseph’s University she completed her Master’s Thesis on Context Effects on Visual Working Memory.
-Her current research interests include different aspects of time perception using various neurological methods.
+Her current research interests include different aspects of time perception and the effects of movement parameters on time perception using various neurological methods (fMRI, EEG, TMS).

 PSYC 461: The Brain in Books and Film - Grading TA (Fall 2018)

 PSYC 300: Statistics - Lab TA (Spring 2019)